wp-plugins/rencontre/readme.txt

 == Description ==

 This WordPress plugin allows you to create a real dating website with Wordpress.
 It is simple to install and administer.
 The features are as follows:

-* Login Required to access functionality
+* Login Required to access functionality ;
-* Home unconnected with overview of the latest registered members
+* Home unconnected with overview of the latest registered members ;
-* Private messaging between members
+* Private messaging between members ;
-* Extended profiles
+* Extended profiles ;
-* Private Members chat with webcam
+* Private Members chat with webcam ;
-* Sending smiles and contact requests
+* Sending smiles and contact requests ;
-* Advanced Search
+* Advanced Search ;
-* Reporting of non-compliant member profiles
+* Reporting of non-compliant member profiles ;
-* Connecting with a FaceBook account
+* Connecting with a FaceBook account ;
-* Sending regular emails to members in accordance with the quota server
+* Sending regular emails to members in accordance with the quota server ;
-* Using the wp_users table for members to benefit of WordPress functions
+* Using the wp_users table for members to benefit of WordPress functions ;
-* Daily cleaning to maintain the level of performance
+* Daily cleaning to maintain the level of performance ;
-* Low resource
+* Low resource ;
-* Multilingual
+* Multilingual ;
-* Easy administration with filtering members
+* Easy administration with filtering members ;

+available languages : FR, US, ES (thanks to Sanjay Gandhi).

 == Installation ==